tolgayilmaz86/Tractor3D/README.md

-# Tractor3D Modernization Guide
+# Revive and Modernize an Old Game Engine

-This document outlines the roadmap and best practices for modernizing the game engine codebase from its original C++98/11 style to modern C++20.
+This document outlines the roadmap and best practices for modernizing the old game engine known as Gameplay3d codebase from its original C++98/11 style to modern C++20.

+With regard to Apache 2.0 license this codebase has substantially changed the old engine with some additions and ease of use.
+Also to keep things simple onl Windows x64 platforms will be supported.

-The goal is to improve code safety, readability, maintainability, and performance.
+The goal is to improve code readability, maintainability, and performance by using most modern c++ language features and relying on the STD as much as possible.

 ---